 Efficacy, in this case, means the effect that is claimed for the compound, so a new cancer drug needs to show at what dosage it causes remission of cancer, and for a new pesticide, how much is needed to cause the claimed effect.
 Some chemical compounds aren’t used for a biological effect, so we may just examine the toxicity of it

 Dose-response relationships are amongst the earliest studies done on any new drug, pesticide, or chemical.
 For example, cancer drugs require highly advanced statistical analyses of dose-response because sometimes the best dose for efficacy is just below the toxic level dose.
-This is because cancer cells are really just corrupted versions of your own cells, so what kills them could kill “normal” cells.
+This is because cancer cells are just corrupted versions of your cells, so what kills them could kill “normal” cells.

 Dr. Cami Ryan, who holds her doctorate in biotechnology and agriculture, designed a brilliant and colorful chart about the toxic dose of numerous “natural” and man-made chemicals.
 You will be surprised.

 First of all, “natural” compounds like nicotine, cyanide, vitamin D, and botulin (the favorite of wrinkle-removing plastic surgeons everywhere) are some of the most toxic and scary compounds on the planet.
-That’s why the appeal to nature is probably one of the silliest and most illogical arguments that you can make.
+That’s why they appeal to nature is probably one of the silliest and most illogical arguments that you can make.

 Look at caffeine – it’s “very toxic,” yet no one is telling you to stop drinking your coffee.
 An average cup of coffee contains 95 mg of caffeine, and the toxic dose is 192 mg/kg.
 For a 100kg man, it would take well over 200 cups of coffee, all at once, to get close to a toxic dose for that man.
 Of course, consuming over 200 cups of coffee would cause a lot more issues than caffeine poisoning – let’s go back to water intoxication because that might kill the person first.